 Specialist analytical services

-In conjunction with the Otago Archaeology Labs (Department of Anthropology and Archaeology) SPAR offers specialist analytical services in archaeological sciences including archaeozoological and material culture analysis, palaeobotanical and radiocarbon services.
+In conjunction with the Otago Archaeology Labs (Department of Anthropology and Archaeology) SPAR offers specialist analytical services in archaeological science, including archaeozoological and material culture analysis, palaeobotanical analysis and radiocarbon services.

 Designing, implementing and sourcing funds for large scale projects

 We offer an innovative service that involves designing, implementing and sourcing funds for large scale archaeology and heritage projects.
 These projects involve partnerships with external agencies and community groups, which address issues of immediate concern to those groups.
 Through these collaborations our partners are able to achieve outcomes that would not otherwise be possible.
-Current partners are Māori tribal organisations, Department of Conservation (DoC), local government and community trusts.
+Current partners include Māori iwi organisations, the Department of Conservation (DoC), local governments and community trusts.